-A VPN or a Virtual Private Network basically means creating a secured private network using public infrastructure.
+A VPN or a Virtual Private Network basically means creating a secure private network using public infrastructure.
 This process helps create a protected network that can help employees of the same company but based in different parts of the world work together in a setting that provides the utmost privacy and confidentiality.
 It can also be used by home users who value privacy and don’t want prying eyes to glance on everything that they do and see.

 The encryption that is present in a VPN helps the two or more interacting parties keep their shared information secret and does not let others get an idea of the things that are being discussed.
 This is how an encrypted connection between two or more computers that are present in far-off locations can go a long way in giving complete freedom to people who are interested in safeguarding their web history from anybody who wishes to monitor the same.

 This guide helps you understand how to use the best VPN service in Linux.
 The use of VPNs has proliferated in the current online world, and this has resulted in many operating systems using this facility including Linux.
 There might be some differences in the different ways of operating distros and desktops; however, you will quickly understand that you can get many configuration options for VPNs in the same place that you configure the rest of your network settings.

 One thing that you need to pay attention to is that you might experience a drop in speeds while you are using a VPN, but this is a normal part of every VPN usage, and it is also the price that you need to pay for using the safety and security of this network.